 The Volksbund took over these duties again from 1946 onwards, setting up over 400 war cemeteries in Germany in only a short period.
 In 1954, the government of the Federal Republic of Germany commissioned the Volksbund with locating, safeguarding and maintaining the graves of German war casualties abroad.

 On the basis of bilateral agreements, the Volksbund now fulfils this task in Europe and North Africa.
-It currently takes care of 832 war cemeteries and graves in 46 countries, the last resting places of about 2.8 million war casualties.
-Several thousand volunteers and 556 salaried employees now deal with the organisation's various activities.
+It currently takes care of more than 830 war cemeteries and graves in 46 countries, the last resting places of about 2.8 million war casualties.
+Several thousand volunteers and 550 salaried employees now deal with the organisation's various activities.

 After the political revolution in Eastern Europe, the work of the Volksbund also extended to the former Eastern Bloc countries, where around three million German soldiers lost their lives in the Second World War - almost twice as many as those resting in war cemeteries in the other European countries.
 This harboured huge challenges for the Volksbund: many of the more than 100,000 burial places are difficult to locate, or they have been destroyed, overbuilt or plundered.

 Since 1991, the Volksbund has repaired or reconstructed 331 Second World War cemeteries and 188 burial grounds from the First World War in Eastern, Central and South-East Europe.
 A total of 980,000 war casualties have been reinterred in 83 war cemeteries.